Sustainability Management in Governance & Economic Dimension

 Quality and Safety of Products and Services (3-3)

 The Group prioritizes the quality and safety of its products and services, recognizing them as critical factors in customer decision-making.
 The Group also acknowledges the importance of environmental management and operational stability.
 To this end, the Group strives to enhance the delivery of high-quality and safe products and services, fostering customer confidence and trust, maintaining the existing customer base, and expanding into new market segments.
-The Group actively seek feedback from all groups of relevant stakeholders, both internal and external, to continuously improve, adjust, and develop the products and services, ensuring sustainable business growth and long-term success.
+The Group actively seeks feedback from all groups of relevant stakeholders, both internal and external, to continuously improve, adjust, and develop the products and services, ensuring sustainable business growth and long-term success.

 The Group operates in alignment with action plans, setting performance targets tailored to the specific nature of business unit.
 Post-implementation assessments are conducted to evaluate the effectiveness of these action plans, ensuring continuous improvement in product and service quality and safety.